danny-rashd/ai07-garment-employee-prediction/README.md

 The aim of this project is to create a model that can predict the employee's productivity.

 ## IDE and Framework
-The model project is built with Spyder and Visual Studio Code for python and jupyter notebook respectively.
+This project is built using Spyder and Visual Studio Code for the python and jupyter notebook respectively.

 The packages used in this project are Pandas, NumPy, Scikit-learn, TensorFlow Keras and Matplotlib.